ICSC-Spoke2-repo/idl-rucio/README.md

 support_rucio = https://github.com/rucio/rucio/issues/
 ```

+You can edit it with the cred.py script to insert your account, username and password in the rucio.cfg file.

-If you want to use the Python API Client in the jupyter notebook, select the rucio kernel and run the following in the first cell:
+If you want to use the Python API Client in the jupyter notebook, run the following in the first cell:

 ```
 import os